 Documentation

-Welcome to the AI Linux Agent documentation.
-This guide will help you set up, configure, and maximize the value of your AI-powered infrastructure management platform.
+Welcome to the sysAgent.ai documentation.
+This guide will help you set up, configure, and maximize the value of the ultimate Multi-OS System Administrator Agent.

-Our platform combines traditional monitoring with generative AI to provide:
+Our platform combines traditional infrastructure monitoring with generative AI to give you a single, intelligent control plane for your entire fleet:

 Getting Started